Table of Contents

-For the suitability requirements to be met, the education certificate must include at least 65 per cent ICT material applicable to the alleged profession.
+For the suitability requirements to be met, the education certificate must include at least 65 percent of ICT material applicable to the alleged profession.

-Your undergraduate record should have a list of courses completed, as well as the grade points earned.
+Your undergraduate record should list completed courses and the grade points earned.
+If necessary, candidates should have a legend or key outlining the grading system to help clarify details.
 Web reports and result slips are inadmissible.
-If necessary, candidates should have a legend or key outlining the grading system to help clarify details.

-If applicants have finished their qualifications but have not yet obtained their certificates, an official statement specifying the date of course completion must be given.
+If applicants have finished their qualifications but still need to obtain their certificates, an official statement specifying the course completion date must be given.

-A summary of the thesis or research report is needed if the certification requires a thesis or research report.
-The supervisor’s name and the name of the institution should be included in the abstract.
+A thesis or research report summary is needed if the certification requires a thesis or research report.
 The title of the thesis’s publication must be used.
-The number (percentage) and nature of ICT material relating to the nominated ANZSCO should be included on the front page of the abstract.
+The supervisor’s name and the institution’s name should be included in the abstract.
+The number (percentage) and nature of ICT material relating to the nominated ANZSCO codes should be included on the front page of the abstract.

-If the applicant is from a signatory country to the Bologna Agreement, a diploma substitute must be submitted.
+A diploma substitute must be submitted if the applicant is from a signatory country to the Bologna Agreement.

 If the applicant is from the People’s Republic of China (PRC), the graduation diploma and award certificate must be submitted following the PRC’s Academic Degree Regulations.